ashn-dot-dev/sunder/README.md

 ## Building
 ### Quick Version
-Run `make all` to build the compiler.
+Run `make build` to build the compiler.

 Run `make check examples` to run the test suite and compile the example programs under the `examples` directory.